jadulled/googleapi-laravel/README.md

   );
 ```

-Set also the correct scope for the services you will use in your application (and remember to activate related APIs inside the Google Developers Console => APIS & AUTH => APIs).
+Set also the correct `scope` for the services you will use in your application (and remember to activate related APIs inside the Google Developers Console => APIS & AUTH => APIs).
+Refer to [Google API](https://developers.google.com/google-apps/app-apis) wiki for any help.